All Products

 Step 3: Configure scheduling properties for the Check node

-If you want the system to periodically run a task on the Check node to check partition data, you can click Properties in the right-side navigation pane on the configuration tab of the Check node to configure properties for the node based on your business requirements.
-For more information, see Overview.
+If you need to periodically use a Check node to check partition data, you can click Properties on the right side of the node configuration page to configure scheduling properties for the node based on your business requirements.
+For more information, see Overview of task scheduling property configuration.

 You must configure scheduling properties such as scheduling dependencies and scheduling time for a Check node in the way that you configure scheduling properties for other types of nodes.
-Each node in DataWorks must be configured with upstream dependencies.
-If the Check node does not have ancestor nodes, you can select a zero load node or the root node in the current workspace as the ancestor node of the Check node based on the complexity of your business.
+Each node in DataWorks must have an upstream dependency.
+If a Check node does not have an actual upstream dependency, you can configure it to depend on a zero load node or the workspace root node based on the complexity of your business.
 For more information, see Create and use a zero load node.

 Note

-You must configure the Rerun and Parent Nodes parameters on the Properties tab before you commit a task on the node.
+You must configure the Rerun and Parent Nodes parameters for the node before you can commit the node.

 Step 4: Commit and deploy a task on the node